slevithan/oniguruma-parser/README.md

 - `\x` is an identity escape (matching a literal `x`) if it appears at the very end of a pattern. *This is an apparent bug.*
 - `\x` is an error if followed by a `{` that's followed by a hexadecimal digit that doesn't form a valid `\x{…}` code point escape.
 Ex: `\x{F` and `\x{0,2}` are errors.
 - `\x` is an identity escape (matching a literal `x`) if followed by a `{` that isn't followed by a hexadecimal digit.
 Ex: `\x{` matches `x{`, `\x{G` matches `x{G`, `\x{}` matches `x{}`, and `\x{,2}` matches 0–2 `x` characters since `{,2}` is a quantifier with an implicit 0 min.

-As a result of these rules, `\x{` can be any of:

-1. An identity escape followed by a literal `{`.
-2. An identity escape followed by part of a quantifier.
-3. Part of a valid code point escape.
-4. Part of an error.
 </details>

 <details>